- Northeastern: 01/02/2023

 The Carnegie Endowment for International Peace is a foreign policy think-tank dedicated to advancing cooperation between nations and promoting active international engagement by the United States.
-Each year the Endowment offers 8-10 one-year fellowships to uniquely qualified graduating seniors and individuals who have graduated during the past academic year.
+Each year the Endowment grants approximately 12 one-year fellowships to uniquely qualified graduating seniors and individuals who have graduated during the past academic year.

 Junior Fellows provide research assistance to scholars working on the Carnegie Endowment programs.
 Junior Fellows have the opportunity to conduct research for books, co-author journal articles and policy papers, participate in meetings with high-level officials, contribute to congressional testimony and organize briefings attended by scholars, journalists and government officials.

 If you are interested in applying for this award, you must first contact URF@northeastern.edu to request a copy of the application forms.

 Applicants must be graduating seniors or students who have graduated during the last academic year.
 No one who has started graduate studies is eligible for consideration.
 The Carnegie Endowment accepts applications only through participating universities via designated nominating officials.

 If you graduated during the previous academic year and have not started graduate studies, you may apply through the university from which you graduated.
 There are no citizenship requirements, but you must be eligible to work in the United States.

 All fellowships begin on August 1st.
 Junior Fellows are hired for approximately one year.